rieckpil/progmot/content/post/writing-a-book-remotely.md

 In short, this brought us to the following high-level goals for our readers that also influenced our manuscript:

-1. Educate about AWS and IaC (Infrastructure as Code) with the AWS CDK
+1. Learn about AWS and IaC (Infrastructure as Code) with the AWS CDK.
-2. Develop Spring Boot with meaningful features (e.g., email notifications or OAuth2 login) while integrating as many AWS services as possible
+2. Develop a Spring Boot application with meaningful features (e.g., email notifications or OAuth2 login) while integrating as many AWS services as possible.
-3. Educate about best practices for running Spring Boot applications in production on AWS: monitoring, alerting, observability, etc.
+3. Becoming familiar with best practices for running Spring Boot applications in production on AWS: monitoring, alerting, observability, etc.

 Apart from these project goals, I had the following personal goals: